See new and improved tool, this tool has been superseded by it. This tool works on Mac OS but for unknown reasons does not on Windows.

 It respects the image order as set in jAlbum's explore mode and ignores excluded images.

 At the root level of the project a 'externalToolFFSlideshow.properties' file is created to save the tools settings for that project.
+All settings except for the debug report are saved.

 In each folder it creates its own text file, slideshow_files.txt, that is used to list images to be used for the video.